hc-tcg/hc-tcg/BEFORE_ALPHA.md

 - Limit slot clicks (onClick, cursor pointer, hover state) based on availableActions, selectedCard & pickProcess
 - on log out, remove user, not just disconnect
 - Deal with one player having TWO sockets connected.

+# Other ideas
+- Sound when it is your turn